By Charlotte Butterfield

 In a market where quality hospitality projects are launching with increasing regularity, it is often a challenge to create a hotel that stands out from its neighbouring competitors.
 When asked how it fares among its counterparts, Rip says: "This project is quite different to anything else in Abu Dhabi currently.
 It is the first proper city resort complex in the city and the first mainstream Arabic designed hotel in Abu Dhabi.
 It is homely although it is a large project and gives a feeling of understated luxury."

 He cites the principal challenge as being not one of enforcing originality, but the usual regional complaint of schedules.
 "The main challenge was the time constraints; the time frame was very tight.
 But we achieved what we wanted to achieve and now Abu Dhabi has an amazing product."
-The entire design and fit out process took just 20 months from concept stage/brief to completion and cost AED 1 billion.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The entire design and fit out process took just 20 months from concept stage/brief to completion and cost AED 1 billion.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.